Aryan-Kanuparti/holiday-food-analysis/README.md

   frameborder="0"
 ></iframe>

+### Conclusion
-Conclusion: Since the p-value is greater than the threshold, we fail to reject the null hypothesis.
+Since the p-value is greater than the threshold, we fail to reject the null hypothesis.
 This suggests that the missingness of ratings is not dependent on the cooking time of the recipe.

-Summary
-From these tests, we observe that the missingness of the 'rating' column appears to depend on the complexity of the recipe as measured by the number of steps but does not depend on the cooking time.
-These findings align with the hypothesis that individuals may avoid rating recipes they perceive as overly complicated, while cooking time alone is not a strong determinant of rating behavior.

 ## Hypothesis Testing

+# Hypothesis Testing Report

+## Introduction
+This study examines whether recipes submitted during holiday seasons differ significantly from non-holiday recipes in terms of average ratings and sugar content.
+Holiday seasons may influence both the types of recipes shared and how they are received due to cultural or seasonal preferences.
+I hypothesize that holiday recipes may have higher average ratings and distinct sugar content distributions compared to non-holiday recipes.

+To test these hypotheses, I conducted two-sample Kolmogorov-Smirnov (K-S) tests for the distributions of ratings and sugar content between holiday and non-holiday recipes.
+---

+## Hypotheses
+### Test for Ratings:
+- **Null Hypothesis (H₀):** The distributions of ratings for holiday and non-holiday recipes are the same.
+- **Alternative Hypothesis (H₁):** The distributions of ratings for holiday recipes differ significantly from those for non-holiday recipes.

+### Test for Sugar Content:
+- **Null Hypothesis (H₀):** The distributions of sugar content for holiday and non-holiday recipes are the same.
+- **Alternative Hypothesis (H₁):** The distributions of sugar content for holiday recipes differ significantly from those for non-holiday recipes.

+---

+## Test Details

+- **Test Statistic:** Kolmogorov-Smirnov Test Statistic (K-S Statistic)
+- **Significance Level (α):** 0.01
+We used the Kolmogorov-Smirnov test as it is a non-parametric method that compares the cumulative distributions of two samples to determine if they are from the same population.

+---

+## Results

+### Test for Ratings:
+- **K-S Test Statistic:** 0.0193
+- **p-value:** \(1.72 \times 10^{-11}\)

+### Test for Sugar Content:
+- **K-S Test Statistic:** 0.0254
+- **p-value:** \(8.33 \times 10^{-20}\)

+---

+## Interpretation of Results

+1. **Ratings:**
+   The p-value (\(1.72 \times 10^{-11}\)) is far below the significance level of 0.01.
+Therefore, we reject the null hypothesis and conclude that the distributions of ratings for holiday and non-holiday recipes are significantly different.
+One potential reason could be that holiday recipes are perceived as more celebratory or indulgent, leading to higher average ratings.

+2. **Sugar Content:**
+   The p-value (\(8.33 \times 10^{-20}\)) is also far below the significance level of 0.01.
+Hence, we reject the null hypothesis and conclude that the distributions of sugar content for holiday and non-holiday recipes are significantly different.
+This difference may arise because holiday recipes are often sweeter due to cultural traditions and seasonal preferences.

+---

+## Conclusion
+Our analysis demonstrates significant differences in both ratings and sugar content between holiday and non-holiday recipes.
+Holiday recipes tend to be rated differently, likely due to their cultural or celebratory context.
+Additionally, the higher sugar content in holiday recipes aligns with expectations of indulgence during festive periods.
+These findings suggest that seasonality has a meaningful impact on both the composition and reception of recipes.